defano/studiomix-xfcn/README.md

 __EXAMPLE:__

-Starting a sound named “MyBeat” in an indefinite loop.
+Starting a sound named "MyBeat" in an indefinite loop.

 ```
-Get StudioMix(“BEAT”,”MyBeat”)
+Get StudioMix("BEAT","MyBeat")
 ```

 Deviating the current beat.

 ```
-Get StudioMix(“BEAT”,”Deviate”)
+Get StudioMix("BEAT","Deviate")
 ```

 Stopping the current beat.

 ```
-Get StudioMix(“BEAT”,”Stop”)
+Get StudioMix("BEAT","Stop")
 ```

 ----

-#### VARIATE
+### VARIATE

-Inserts a “variation” in the currently playing beat.
+Inserts a "variation" in the currently playing beat.
 When `VARIATE` is called the beat loop is interrupted and the passed sound resource is played.
 When the variation resource is finished the beat continues playing.

 ```
 StudioMix(VARIATE,SndRes)